 Travelers will notice that while chicken, pork, and seafood are common in a variety of dishes, the most dominant form of meat throughout the country is beef.
 Beef is often cooked into delicious dishes like bistek tagalog or bulalo, which is a slow-cooked soup.

-Other travelers will find that drinking is an important part of their trip, and they’ll need to factor in the price of alcohol into their budget.
-Most local drinks can be purchased for less than $4 US dollars, and some options will cost less than $1 US dollar.
+Other travelers will find that drinking is an important part of their trip, and they’ll need to factor the price of alcohol into their budget.
+Most local drinks can be purchased for a few dollars, depending on where you are.

-In nicer hotels and well-established tourist hotspots, drinks will usually be about $5 US dollars, though they may cost more if you are in a very touristy location.
+In nicer hotels and well-established tourist hotspots, drinks will be pricier, though they may cost more if you are in a very touristy location or resort.

 How to Get Around